‘Writing is a journey inside your head and sometimes the outside world is an obstacle’: Defne Suman

 Thanks to her translator, Defne Suman is now almost a Malayali writer.
 At least, that’s what one might assume, given the number of times she was stopped by a reader when she and I walked across the grounds at the Kerala Literature Festival in Calicut.
 The fact that she’s good-looking helps, of course, but that’s not why Suman has been regularly translated into fourteen languages, including Malayalam and English.
-Her storytelling, perpetually universal, touches on the themes Malayali readers are accustomed to encountering in the translations they read: magical realism and multi-generational family sagas, both with a touch of social and political commentary.
+Her storytelling, perpetually universal, touches on the themes Malayali readers are accustomed to encountering in the translations they read: magical realism and multi-generational family sagas, both with a smidge of social and political commentary.

 Suman, who exclaimed, “I feel like a celebrity here!”, launched her latest Malayalam translation of The Last Apartment in Istanbul at this year’s festival.
 Written from four unmistakably dissimilar perspectives, her novel At The Breakfast Table is a disorientating read, but the premise demands it.
 On artist Sirin Saka’s 100th birthday, her family gathers to celebrate her long career, and it’s a protracted supper because family histories never seem to run out of secrets (or people who want to probe into them).